danielbodnar/awesome-stars/README.md

 - [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
 - [jonschlinkert/data-store](https://github.com/jonschlinkert/data-store) - Easily get, set and persist config data.
 Fast.
 Supports dot-notation in keys.
 No dependencies.
 - [klaytonfaria/markdown-json](https://github.com/klaytonfaria/markdown-json) - Markdown to json has yaml support and converts your markdown files to json so you can use them as a static api.
-- [ynqa/jnv](https://github.com/ynqa/jnv) - interactive JSON filter using jq
+- [ynqa/jnv](https://github.com/ynqa/jnv) - Interactive JSON filter using jq
 - [httpie/http-prompt](https://github.com/httpie/http-prompt) - An interactive command-line HTTP and API testing client built on top of HTTPie featuring autocomplete, syntax highlighting, and more. https://twitter.com/httpie
 - [jsonresume/resume-cli](https://github.com/jsonresume/resume-cli) - CLI tool to easily setup a new resume 📑
 - [kellyjonbrazil/jtbl](https://github.com/kellyjonbrazil/jtbl) - CLI tool to convert JSON and JSON Lines to terminal, CSV, HTTP, and markdown tables